enixsoft/adonisjs-sentry-example/README.md

 ### Local Development

-If you have Node.js installed locally:
+If you have Node.js and pnpm installed locally:

 1. Install dependencies:
    ```bash